stevedekorte/vertexdb/README.md

 # About

 Vertex is a high performance graph database that supports automatic garbage collection, built on libevent and tokyocabinet.
-It uses HTTP as it's communication protocol and JSON as it's response data format.
+It uses HTTP as its communication protocol and JSON as its response data format.
 It's BSD licensed and was written by Steve Dekorte and Rich Collins.
-See docs/manual.html for API and more details.
+See `docs/manual.html` for API and more details.

 # Status